SS Emperor: Service history

 Emperor was accepted by Inland Lines, Ltd. after she ran her sea trials in Georgian Bay off Collingwood.
 She commenced her maiden voyage on May 3, 1911, sailing upbound, without cargo.
 While upbound on Lake Huron on May 17, Emperor broke her propeller shaft in Thunder Bay.
 She was towed to DeTour, Michigan, by the package freighter Superior, after which she was towed to Port Arthur, Ontario, for repairs.
 On June 16, 1911, the Richelieu & Ontario Navigation Company, Ltd. of Montreal, Quebec, acquired a controlling interest in Inland Lines, Ltd.

 On October 18, 1911, Emperor was bound from Fort William, Ontario, for Midland with 310,000 bushels of wheat.
 While anchoring below the Canadian lock at the Soo Locks, Emperor overrode her anchor, tore a hole in her bow and sank into 20 ft of water 400 ft below the lower entry.
 Her stern went against the north pier, while her bow swung 100 ft into the channel, blocking it.
 She was raised on May 19, and after temporary repairs were made, she taken to Midland.
-Emperor's captain, George Pearson said:I was not on the bast at the time of the accident, the steamer being temporarily in charge of the first mate.
+Emperor's captain, George Pearson said of the accident:I was not on the bast at the time of the accident, the steamer being temporarily in charge of the first mate.
 It is usual for a steamer leaving the lock to give a sharp blast, indicating to the canal crew that all is in readiness for the flood.
 In this case the flood was forced.
 As soon as the gates were opened the force of the water parted the lines of the steamer, causing her to leave the canal at high speed.
 The mate ordered an anchor dropped.
 The water at this point was not sufficiently deep to override the anchor, with the result that it was hit by the steamer and tore a hole in her bottom.

 A court inquiry conducted in Collingwood by Dominion Wreck Commissioner L. A. Demmers determined that the canal employees were to blame for the sinking, as they flooded the lock without checking if Emperor was ready.
 The court further stated that it believed it was "customary for the master of a vessel to sound one blast of the whistle as a signal to the canal authorities to begin flooding", also adding that it "thinks it is extremely necessary that masters of all vessels should have copies of the regulations governing the operation of locks and canals".
 Emperor's officers were acquitted of any wrongdoing, with the blame being placed on a watchman who "happened to be a deck hand, and therefore irresponsible".